 Along the rails of the Endurance Air board are 16 welded and seamed attachment points, designed to support Pau Hana’s cargo netting and strap system.

-The cargo netting came in a package of two, included with the board.
+The cargo netting comes in a package of two (but are sold separately from the board).
 With the cargo nets came eight nylon straps that helped me loop the cargo netting to the attachment D-ring hooks.
 This came in handy when finally dealing with 2-3-foot waves on my third day of the expedition.

 When the cursing began out of frustration in the wind, it was a relief to know that my dry bags, both fore and aft, were sturdy and tied down into place.
 The nylon straps were the perfect length, about a foot, and very easy to thread through the provided D-rings and cinch into place.